anjn/amf-jpeg-hw-decode/README.md

 - The sample code includes error checking and capability querying to ensure compatibility with your hardware.
 - The decoded output is in NV12 format, which is commonly used in video processing but requires conversion for viewing as a standard image.
 - The code demonstrates basic AMF usage patterns that can be adapted for more complex applications.
+- **Limitations**:
+  - Progressive JPEG files are not supported and cannot be decoded with this sample.
+  - Only YUV420 pixel format is supported.
+JPEGs with other pixel formats cannot be decoded.

 ## License